 An independent habitat exchange administrator monitors and verifies credit transactions and reports on progress to ensure species protection.
 Every credit sale makes species and habitat better off.

 Exchanges in development

-Habitat Exchanges are currently being developed for multiple species including the lesser prairie-chicken, greater sage-grouse and several species in the California Central Valley.
+Habitat Exchanges are currently being developed for multiple species including the monarch butterfly, greater sage-grouse, and several species in the California Central Valley.
 Exchanges are being considered for other at-risk species in the future.